 Christy grew up in St. Louis and fulfilled her great-grandmother’s dream of going west in 1993.
 During stints as assistant attorney general at the Oregon Department of Justice and in private practice, she served on a number of boards, including JOIN, Legal Aid Services and Photo Americas.
 Her interest in politics was jump-started while investigating Bill Sizemore’s sham charity on behalf of the state.

 In 2006, Christy joined Our Oregon, and she’s been working on a job description ever since.
 When Christy is not buying second-hand books or teaching Sunday school, she hangs out in Northeast Portland with her nature-loving husband and literary daughter, who are also impressive canvassers.

-Liz enjoys life in Portland with a smart husband and a spitfire daughter.
-She secretly harbors a fantasy that "next summer" she will have time to do some canning.
+She enjoys life in Portland with a smart husband and spitfire daughters.
+Liz secretly harbors a fantasy that "next summer" she will have time to do some canning.

-Scott was born in the Central Valley of California (*coughFresnocough*) and has lived in Portland since 2004.
+Scott has lived in Portland since 2004.
 He spent a few years as a political reporter and news editor for the Portland Mercury before making the jump into campaigns, starting with the 2008 campaign against Bill Sizemore’s destructive ballot measures.

-Scott lives in North Portland with his wife, one-year-old son, and a farm of family pets.
+Scott lives in North Portland with his wife, his pre-schooler, and a farm of family pets.

 scott (at) ouroregon.org

 Daniel is a scientist from Portland, Oregon.
 A graduate of Portland Public Schools, he earned a master's degree in physics from the University of Michigan and a doctorate in public health from Saint Louis University.
 Before joining Our Oregon Daniel was an epidemiologist for Oregon's state public health agency, studying how inequality makes people sick.
 He lives in Southeast Portland with his family.